kmturbulenz/exprtk/exprtk/readme.txt

 symbol_table is cleared of its variables, which resolves the undefined behaviour issue noted in the previous example.

-Note03:  One  can  register  multiple  symbol_tables  with  a   single expression  object.
+Note03: It  is possible  to  register  multiple  symbol_tables  with a single  expression object.
 In the  event an  expression has  multiple symbol tables, and where  there exists conflicts between  symbols, the compilation stage  will resolve  the conflicts  based on  the order of registration  of  the  symbol_tables to  the  expression.
 For a  more expansive discussion please review section [17 - Hierarchies Of Symbol